|Total to Date||Percent||Campaign Goal|

 - Two configurable classrooms for lecture or team learning

 You can feel it in the air.
-There is palpable excitement surrounding campus now that construction of the new Science and Mathematics Complex is well underway.
+There is palpable excitement surrounding campus now that construction of the new Science and Mathematics Complex is almost completed.
 Our Promising Future is happening right before our eyes.

-A debt of gratitude is owed to our faithful alumni, friends, and community members for bringing us within 10 percent of our fundraising goal for this project.
-Now we must work together to complete the project.
-We are so close.
+A debt of gratitude is owed to our faithful alumni, friends, and community members for reaching the goal of this $14.5 million campaign.
+Now we must work together to go Over the Top and fund some extra features like technology and equipment.

-Now is the time to be part of this project that will serve generations of students.
+There is still time to be part of this project that will serve generations of students.
 Opportunities like this don’t happen very often.
 With your collaboration, we can shape the future of Union College.

 — Kent Thompson, campaign chair.